 Those who used their agency to choose God over Lucifer fulfilled the conditions of our first estate and qualified to move on to the second estate, mortality.
 The reward for having kept our first estate was the promise of an immortal resurrected body in a kingdom of glory, whether a limited kingdom of glory or in the celestial kingdom where there would be glory added upon our heads forever.
 The promise was that every soul would receive this reward through the merits of our Redeemer, Jesus Christ.

 Was that the end of the rejection and betrayal of God’s love?
 Not by a long shot.
 Even those who, knowing perfectly who God was, had to still make it through mortality without further betrayal.
-But without that perfect knowledge of our Father and our Savior, Lucifer, now known as Satan, has been able to cloud the judgment and convince many of God’s children that Satan’s ways are more alluring than God’s promises.
+But without that perfect knowledge of our Father and our Savior, Lucifer, now known as Satan, has been able to cloud the judgment and convince many of God’s children that Satan’s ways are more alluring or desirable than God’s promises.
 So we have literally billions of God’s children who have participated in and accepted Satan’s lies during their time in mortality.

-Satan thinks this has given him the upper hand in his continuing war on God and his children.
-But God, knowing more about the nature of his children than Satan, included a time for them to be redeemed after mortality in the spirit world.
-So even in death he is still reaching out to his children to give them every opportunity to be redeemed through the merits of Christ.
+Satan thinks this has given him the upper hand in his continuing war on God and His children.
+But God, knowing more about the nature of His children than Satan, included a time for them to be redeemed after mortality in the spirit world.
+So even in death He is still reaching out to His children to give them every opportunity to be redeemed through the merits of Christ.